-- J. Rollovers and Conversions - Your IRA may be rolled over to another IRA, SIMPLE IRA, or an eligible employer-sponsored retirement plan of yours, may receive rollover contributions, or may be converted to a Roth IRA, provided that all of the applicable rollover and conversion rules are followed.
-Rollover is a term used to describe a movement of cash or other property to your IRA from another IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) taxsheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
-The amount rolled over is not subject to taxation or the additional 10 percent early distribution penalty tax.
-Conversion is a term used to describe the movement of Traditional IRA assets to a Roth IRA.
+- J. Rollovers and Conversions Your Roth IRA may be rolled over to another Roth IRA of yours, may receive rollover contributions, or may receive conversion contributions, provided that all of the applicable rollover or conversion rules are followed.
+Rollover is a term used to describe a movement of cash or other property to your Roth IRA from another Roth IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
+Conversion is a term used to describe the movement of Traditional IRA or SIMPLE IRA assets to a Roth IRA.
 A conversion generally is a taxable event.
 The general rollover and conversion rules are summarized below.
 These transactions are often complex.
 If you have any questions regarding a rollover or conversion, please see a competent tax advisor. - 1.
-Traditional IRA-to-Traditional IRA Rollovers.
-Assets distributed from your Traditional IRA may be rolled over to the same

-Traditional IRA or another Traditional IRA of yours if the requirements of IRC Sec.
+Roth IRA-to-Roth IRA Rollovers.
+Assets distributed from your Roth IRA may be rolled over to the same Roth IRA or another Roth IRA of yours if the requirements of IRC Sec.
 408(d)(3) are met.
-A proper IRA-to-IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
+A proper Roth IRA-to-Roth IRA rollover is completed if all or part of the distribution is rolled over not later than 60 days after the distribution is received.
 In the case of a distribution for a first-time homebuyer where there was a delay or cancellation of the purchase, the 60-day rollover period may be extended to 120 days.
+Roth IRA assets may not be rolled over to other types of IRAs (e.g., Traditional IRA, SIMPLE IRA), or employer-sponsored retirement plans.